sdiehl/wiwinwlh/tutorial.md

 The functions above are quite useful, but will break down if evaluation of the arguments needs to be parallelized beyond simply weak head normal form.
 For instance if the arguments to ``rpar`` is a nested constructor we'd like to parallelize the entire section of work in evaluated the expression to normal form instead of just the outer layer.
-As such we'd like to generalize our strategies so the the evaluation strategy for the arguments can be passed as an argument to the strategy.
+As such we'd like to generalize our strategies so the evaluation strategy for the arguments can be passed as an argument to the strategy.

 ``Control.Parallel.Strategies`` contains a generalized version of ``rpar`` which embeds additional evaluation